 16. Chili Dog

-The origin of Chili dogs is still a mystery.
+The origin of chili hot dogs is still a mystery.
 Many people believe that it came from Texas, while some posit that it was invented at the Art’s Famous Chili Dog Strand located in southern Los Angeles.
 Nowadays, it is available at sports stadiums, local eateries, and street stands.

 If you like to enjoy French fries with hot dogs, there is no better choice than Junkyard hot dogs.
 It features split and steamed buns filled with sausage, grilled onions, French mustard, and American cheese.